ProgramRepair/experiments-infrastructure/README.md

 instances we're launching (look at ec2_get_instances).
 It tries this some number of times before giving up.
 (D3)

+The calls to create-tags is hugely important; it names the instances.
+Otherwise you have a bunch of unnamed instances in your ec2 world and you can't tell them apart.
+The names it creates aren't hugely descriptive, but are better than nothing.

 One of the optional arguments to experiment.py is a list of premade instances to use.
 This is useful mostly when one interrupts experiment.py because of some observed mistake in setup, *after* launch-instances was called, but *before*